Stephen has completed the more than 7,000 Km (4,000 mile) road trip across Canada, from St. John's, NL to Vancouver, BC six times.

 10. Beam Into the Official Star Trek Capital of Canada—Vulcan, Alberta

 In Vulcan, a small town 130 kilometres (80.7 miles) south of Calgary, they take their Star Trek seriously.
 So much so that in April of 2010, in a ceremony attended by none other than Mr. Spock himself, Leonard Nimoy, the town was officially named the Star Trek Capital of Canada.

-Founded more than 100 years ago and named after the Roman God of fire Vulcan, has embraced sharing a name with the fictional home plant of the fictional Mr. Spock and has fashioned itself into a kind of Mecca for Star Trek fans.
+Founded more than 100 years ago and named after the Roman God of fire Vulcan, has embraced sharing a name with the fictional home planet of the fictional Mr. Spock and has fashioned itself into a kind of Mecca for Star Trek fans.
 The town features such items as a model of the Starship Enterprise, a Star Trek Museum, and a bronze bust of the Spock character with a bronze cast of Leonard Nimoy's hand giving the famous Vulcan salute.
-With all of this and more it is only logical that this town should be on every Trekkie's bucket list.
+With all of this and more, it is only logical that this town should be on every Trekkie's bucket list.